 What caused it?

 Even though I don’t feel anxious on the surface, I do know I’m a born worrier, and that I’ve just learned to mask my anxiety with a well-trained sense of confidence.

 First attempts at dealing with it

-1 year later: I think I’ve found a solution
+1 year later: a potential solution

-And finally, a year later, I’ve had some success.
+And finally, a year later, I had some success.
 I managed to get an erection the first night with the last 2 women I slept with, and also pretty much when I wanted to.

 Here’s what I did: